 In case of non-return, loss or damage of the book, please refer to the Library Regulations.

-Given the location of the Library outside the Luiss campuses, the service provides the delivery of monographs to the Luiss offices by internal mail.
+The service provides the delivery of monographs to another Luiss campus through internal mail.

 Type of provision | online form |